 During the COVID-19 risk period, wherever possible we’ll be reducing face-to-face appointments and helping you manage your injury remotely.
 This means that, in accordance with the British Orthopaedic Association guidelines, your individual treatment and follow up plan may be different to what happens under normal conditions.
 An orthopaedic consultant or a member of the orthopaedic team will always review your notes and x-ray and decide if a face-to-face follow up is necessary.

-If we haven’t asked to see you for a follow up, but you still feel you’d like to see someone, you can book an open appointment at any time in the six months after your injury.
-Please call 01736 758892 to make an appointment.
+If we haven’t asked to see you for a follow up, we may offer you an open appointment, where you can make an appointment to see someone at any time in the six months after your injury.
+If you’d like to book an appointment, please call 01736 758892.

 The Emergency Department (ED) or a Minor Injury Unit (MIU) may have prescribed you with some pain relief.
 Take these as instructed to help manage the pain.

-If you do not feel that this medication is helping, talk to your GP about an alternative option.
+If you do not feel that this medication is helping, talk to us during your appointment in Fracture Clinic, or your GP, about an alternative option.

 Ice is a great natural anaesthetic that helps relieve pain and controls swelling.
 Apply ice packs or a bag of frozen peas wrapped in a wet thin towel to your wrist for up to 15 minutes every few hours.